 How Workflow Rules Work

 When you file a case or claim, Decisionly runs and applies your workflow rules to determine what action to take.
-Workflow rules can:
+Workflow rules can:- Flag cases for manual review - Route cases to a review queue when conditions aren’t met

 - Auto-accept - Automatically close cases that can’t be filed